Courage-1984/Dataset-Forge/docs/README_full.md

 See `docs/features.md` for user-facing information and `README_full.md` for a comprehensive overview.

-## Advanced: Modular Integration of Umzi's Dataset_Preprocessing
+## Advanced: Modular Integration of Umzi's Dataset_Preprocessing (PepeDP-powered, July 2025)

-The original Dataset_Preprocessing_consolidated_script.py has been fully ported into Dataset Forge as a modular, maintainable set of actions and menu files:
+The original Dataset_Preprocessing_consolidated_script.py has been fully ported into Dataset Forge as a modular, maintainable set of actions and menu files, now powered by PepeDP:

-- All business logic is in `dataset_forge/actions/umzi_dataset_preprocessing_actions.py`, following project conventions for memory management, progress tracking, and error handling.
+- All business logic is in `dataset_forge/actions/umzi_dataset_preprocessing_actions.py` as thin wrappers around PepeDP classes/functions.
+All user inputs are overridable via function arguments for robust, non-interactive testing.
 - The menu interface is in `dataset_forge/menus/umzi_dataset_preprocessing_menu.py`, using lazy imports and the robust menu loop pattern.
-- All workflows are testable, with comprehensive unit and CLI integration tests.
+- All four main workflows (Best Tile Extraction, Video Frame Extraction, Duplicate Detection, IQA Filtering) are testable, with comprehensive unit and CLI integration tests.
+All tests call the action functions with arguments to bypass prompts.
 - The codebase uses Google-style docstrings, type hints, and follows the modular architecture described in `docs/architecture.md`.
-- This integration demonstrates how to port monolithic scripts into the Dataset Forge ecosystem for maintainability and testability.
+- This integration demonstrates how to port monolithic scripts into the Dataset Forge ecosystem for maintainability, testability, and robust documentation.

 ## Advanced: Performance Optimization Suite (NEW July 2025t Forge implements a comprehensive performance optimization suite designed for maximum efficiency in image dataset processing.
 This suite provides GPU acceleration, distributed processing, intelligent sample prioritization, and pipeline compilation capabilities.